Why is this Wine so Yummy?

 Egly-Ouriet sits comfortably in the Grower group.
 Doing all the little 1 percenters in the vineyard and winery that make the difference between a drink and a pleasure fest!

-Visit the vineyards and you’ll see horse drawn ploughs and during the pruning and harvesting seasons the same faces year after year.
+Visit the vineyards and you’ll see horse-drawn ploughs and during the pruning and harvesting seasons the same faces year after year.
 That kind of continuity just makes for deep knowledge and empathy for the vineyards that = great wine.

 In the winery the effort goes in with use of old oak barrels and foudré, large format barrels reaching into the 1000’s of litres each.
-Lees stiring, re-suspending yeast from fermentation that have settled to the bottom of the barrel to add extra creaminess and complexity.
+Lees stirring, re-suspending yeast from fermentation that has settled to the bottom of the barrel to add extra creaminess and complexity.
 Use of carefully crafted reserve wines in the blends.
 Reserve wines are older wines that are a blend of several different years, often stored in foudré.
 Their use imparts complexity and a generosity that you wouldn’t see in the wine until it had been aged for much longer in bottle were it not for their use.

 Maturing the base wines before tirage, second fermentation in bottle, again contributing to complexity, harmony, and, helping tame the incredible intensity of fruit these growers generate in the vineyard.